canonical/charm-microceph/docs/how-to-guides/performing-cluster-maintenance.md

 juju run microceph/leader enter-maintenance dry-run=True
 ```

-Some steps in the action plan can be optionally add or removed from the action plan.
-To see what are the optional steps,
+Some steps in the action plan can be optionally added or removed from the action plan.
+To see what are the optional
-run
+steps, run

 ```shell
 juju show-action microceph exit-maintenance